HarshaExplorer/JumpStart/README.md

-# JumpStart: A Dynamic Crowdfunding Platform
+# JumpStart: Crowdfunding Platform

 <img src='./private/1-Landing_Page-gif.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

-<p>Jumpstart is a dynamic crowdfunding platform designed to connect creators with backers who believe in their projects.
+<p>Jumpstart is a crowdfunding platform designed to connect creators with backers who believe in their projects.
 Our platform allows users to easily create and manage projects, track progress, and engage with supporters.</p>

 <p>Built with ReactJS for a responsive and interactive frontend, along with Bootstrap and HTML5/CSS for a rich user interface.
-PostgreSQL ensures secure and fast data storage, while JWTs (JSON Web Tokens) provide robust authentication for our platform.</p>
+Utilized PostgreSQL for secure and fast data storage and Supabase for authentication.</p>

 ## Discover Projects